Ayr Parkhouse F.C.: History

-However, Ayr Parkhouse took the decision to remain a faithfully amateur club, only turning professional in 1905.
+However, Ayr Parkhouse decided to remain a faithfully amateur club, only turning professional in 1905.
 Despite the club's amateur status, they competed well in their league and the Scottish Cup, reaching the quarter finals of the competition in the 1894–95 season, where they fell to that year's runners-up Renton.

 Local success continued, but the rivalry that was built up with Ayr ceased to have a regular outlet when that club were admitted to membership of the Scottish Football League in 1897.
 Ayr Parkhouse's ambitions were beginning to outgrow their local successes and the club's early amateurness fuelled hostility to membership of the professional Scottish Football League was waning.
 In 1901 they unsuccessfully applied for membership, but, after finishing second in the Scottish Amateur Football League they managed to get elected to full league status in 1903, just ahead of St. Johnstone.
 Their initial season in the league was a disaster.
 They finished bottom of Division Two and therefore had to reapply for membership, but they declined to do so.
 Aberdeen were elected instead.

 After two seasons out of the league, playing instead in the Scottish Football Combination, Ayr Parkhouse were accepted back into the Second Division.
 This was in 1906.
 The club performed without much distinction in the following four seasons.
 At the end of the 1909–10 season, Ayr and Ayr Parkhouse merged to form Ayr United.